uniQure (NASDAQ:QURE) Now Covered by UBS Group

-UBS Group assumed coverage on shares of uniQure (NASDAQ:QURE) in a report published on Thursday, The Fly reports.
-The firm issued a neutral rating and a $40.00 price objective on the biotechnology company’s stock.
+Equities research analysts at UBS Group began coverage on shares of uniQure (NASDAQ:QURE) in a report issued on Wednesday, Benzinga reports.
+The firm set a “neutral” rating and a $40.00 price target on the biotechnology company’s stock.
+UBS Group’s target price suggests a potential upside of 21.32% from the stock’s previous close.

-A number of other brokerages have also commented on QURE.
-HC Wainwright increased their price objective on uniQure from $80.00 to $90.00 and gave the company a buy rating in a report on Wednesday.
-Mizuho upgraded uniQure from a neutral rating to a buy rating and set a $52.00 price target on the stock in a report on Thursday, April 1st.
-Chardan Capital boosted their price objective on shares of uniQure from $85.00 to $100.00 and gave the stock a buy rating in a research note on Monday, March 8th.
-Finally, Zacks Investment Research downgraded shares of uniQure from a hold rating to a sell rating in a report on Tuesday, March 16th.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the company.
-The stock has a consensus rating of Buy and an average price target of $65.80.
+A number of other brokerages have also recently commented on QURE.
+Zacks Investment Research cut shares of uniQure from a “hold” rating to a “sell” rating in a research report on Tuesday, March 16th.
+Mizuho upgraded shares of uniQure from a “neutral” rating to a “buy” rating and set a $52.00 price target on the stock in a research report on Thursday, April 1st.
+Chardan Capital increased their price target on shares of uniQure from $85.00 to $100.00 and gave the company a “buy” rating in a research report on Monday, March 8th.
+Finally, HC Wainwright raised their target price on shares of uniQure from $80.00 to $90.00 and gave the stock a “buy” rating in a report on Tuesday.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating, eleven have issued a buy rating and one has given a strong buy rating to the company.
+The company presently has a consensus rating of “Buy” and a consensus price target of $65.80.

-In related news, CEO Matthew C. Kapusta sold 5,350 shares of the business’s stock in a transaction dated Wednesday, April 14th.
-The stock was sold at an average price of $35.24, for a total value of $188,534.00.
-Following the completion of the transaction, the chief executive officer now owns 267,895 shares of the company’s stock, valued at $9,440,619.80.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, VP Alexander Edward Kuta III sold 6,000 shares of the stock in a transaction dated Monday, May 17th.
-The stock was sold at an average price of $31.66, for a total transaction of $189,960.00.
-Following the sale, the vice president now owns 74,871 shares in the company, valued at $2,370,415.86.
+In other uniQure news, VP Alexander Edward Kuta III sold 6,000 shares of the firm’s stock in a transaction on Thursday, April 15th.
+The stock was sold at an average price of $35.06, for a total transaction of $210,360.00.
+Following the completion of the transaction, the vice president now owns 74,871 shares of the company’s stock, valued at $2,624,977.26.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Matthew C. Kapusta sold 5,350 shares of the firm’s stock in a transaction on Wednesday, April 14th.
+The shares were sold at an average price of $35.24, for a total value of $188,534.00.
+Following the transaction, the chief executive officer now directly owns 267,895 shares of the company’s stock, valued at approximately $9,440,619.80.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 21,850 shares of company stock worth $736,117.
-Company insiders own 2.79% of the company’s stock.
+Insiders sold 21,850 shares of company stock valued at $736,117 in the last ninety days.
+2.79% of the stock is currently owned by insiders.

-Several institutional investors have recently modified their holdings of the company.
-IndexIQ Advisors LLC acquired a new stake in shares of uniQure during the 1st quarter worth approximately $28,000.
-Penserra Capital Management LLC raised its holdings in shares of uniQure by 171.2% during the 4th quarter.
-Penserra Capital Management LLC now owns 1,025 shares of the biotechnology company’s stock worth $37,000 after buying an additional 647 shares in the last quarter.
-Advisory Services Network LLC acquired a new position in shares of uniQure during the 4th quarter worth $38,000.
-Bank of Montreal Can boosted its stake in uniQure by 131.0% in the first quarter.
-Bank of Montreal Can now owns 1,102 shares of the biotechnology company’s stock valued at $39,000 after buying an additional 625 shares in the last quarter.
-Finally, RMR Wealth Builders bought a new position in uniQure in the fourth quarter valued at about $50,000.
-78.34% of the stock is owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in QURE.
+IndexIQ Advisors LLC purchased a new position in uniQure during the first quarter valued at $28,000.
+Penserra Capital Management LLC lifted its position in uniQure by 171.2% during the fourth quarter.
+Penserra Capital Management LLC now owns 1,025 shares of the biotechnology company’s stock valued at $37,000 after buying an additional 647 shares during the period.
+Advisory Services Network LLC purchased a new position in uniQure during the fourth quarter valued at $38,000.
+Bank of Montreal Can lifted its position in uniQure by 131.0% during the first quarter.
+Bank of Montreal Can now owns 1,102 shares of the biotechnology company’s stock valued at $39,000 after buying an additional 625 shares during the period.
+Finally, RMR Wealth Builders purchased a new position in uniQure during the fourth quarter valued at $50,000.
+75.83% of the stock is owned by institutional investors and hedge funds.

 About uniQure